jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Moving away for Windows-bound UI (WPF) to HTML - feasibility tests with CEF+CEFSharp+CEFGlue+Chromely.md

 This is \[one of the reasons] why I always want source code level access to my libraries.

-### Chromely and the others: electron, NW.js, ...
+### Chromely and the others: [electron](https://www.electronjs.org/), [NW.js](https://nwjs.io/), ...

-While I was considering Chromely, I also looked at electron et al. Only later did I reconsider NW.js as possibly more viable, when I found out that electron basically is a webbrowser with a webserver (nodejs) jammed together in a single package, when I started looking at the answers they provide for this question:
+While I was considering Chromely, I also looked at electron et al. Only later did I reconsider [NW.js](https://nwjs.io/) as possibly more viable, when I found out that [electron](https://www.electronjs.org/) basically is a webbrowser with a ([NodeJS](https://nodejs.org/en/)) webserver jammed together in a single package, when I started looking at the answers they provide for this question:

-**How doees the "backend layer" communicate with the "frontend layer" (i.e. CEF i.e. Chromium browser core)?**
+**How does the "backend layer" communicate with the "frontend layer" (i.e. CEF i.e. Chromium browser core)?**

-- electron does this via PostMessage and a few other means, all of which are socket-based IPC on the local machine.
+- electron does this via [PostMessage](https://github.com/electron/electron/blob/master/docs/api/web-contents.md#user-content-contentssendchannel-args) and a few other means, all of which are socket-based IPC on the local machine.
 Nice, but not the fastest possible means.
-As some describe it: electron is nodeJS kicking up a browser and talking to it (as a webserver).
+As some describe it: [electron is nodeJS kicking up a browser and talking to it](https://hackernoon.com/why-i-prefer-nw-js-over-electron-2018-comparison-e60b7289752) (as a webserver).

-  I don't need or want to that using JavaScript (TypeScript) for the backend layer i.e. "business logic": I'm fine with using C# for that and if I don't want to do a 100% rewrite of Qiqqa at once, then that extra NodeJS layer will only be sitting there, hogging space and time between my own C# "server code" and the frontend I'm trying to reach: CEF/Chromium.
+  I don't need or want to use JavaScript (TypeScript) for the backend layer i.e. "business logic": I'm fine with using C# for that and if I don't want to do a 100% rewrite of Qiqqa at once, then that extra NodeJS layer will only be sitting there, hogging space and time between my own C# "server code" and the frontend I'm trying to reach: CEF/Chromium.

-- NW.js popped up as a possibly better candidate then as it's the other way around: Chromium (frontend) calling a backend JavaScript layer, which is more tighly integrated: not a "web server" per se.
+- NW.js popped up as a possibly better candidate then as it's the other way around: Chromium (frontend) calling a backend JavaScript layer, which is more tightly integrated: not a "web server" per se.

   However, it shares the same "total Qiqqa rewrite" concern with electron.
 (Of course, moving to anything but WPF and given the quite interwoven/entangled state of the current code, one might wonder how close to a "total rewrite" *any sort of UI migration* would be.
-The frank answer?
-Pretty close.
+The frank answer? *Pretty close.*

 - Chromely was, after initial rejection due to "lack of momentum", reconsidered as electron turned out to be too "hoggy" to my taste and I'd rather keep the C# business layer (or whatever will be left of it when the dust has settled).

-  Chromely is electron, but now with Chromium as frontend and a .NET layer as backend.
+  Chromely fundamentally is electron, but now with Chromium as frontend and a .NET layer as backend.
 The communications, again, are mostly socket-based IPC again, so no difference there in terms of potential performance.

   So far, it's the best candidate for migrating the Qiqqa codebase as I can do the UI in HTML/CSS and keep the business logic in C# as much as I want.